metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Optional:

-- `enabled` (Boolean) Whether to encrypt the data in transit across the wire to prevent eavesdropping the data on the network.
+- `enabled` (Boolean) Whether to encrypt the data in transit across the wire to prevent eavesdroppingthe data on the network.
 The default is not set.
-Even if encryption is not enabled, clients still establish a strong initial authentication for the connection and data integrity is still validated with a crc check.
-When encryption is enabled, all communication between clients and Ceph daemons, or between Ceph daemons will be encrypted.
+Even if encryption is not enabled,clients still establish a strong initial authentication for the connectionand data integrity is still validated with a crc check.
+When encryption is enabled,all communication between clients and Ceph daemons, or between Ceph daemons willbe encrypted.